CVUA-RRW/BAnalyzer/README.md

 For questions about the pipeline, problems, suggestions or requests, feel free to contact:

-Gr√©goire Denay, Chemisches- und Veterin√§r-Untersuchungsamt Rhein-Ruhr-Wupper
+GrÈgoire Denay, Chemisches- und Veterin‰r-Untersuchungsamt Rhein-Ruhr-Wupper

 <gregoire.denay@cvua-rrw.de>